 RESAOLAB program actions

-Mali is one of the 7 members of the RESAOLAB network of West African laboratories created by the Mérieux Foundation and the ministries of health of participating countries.
+Mali is one of the 7 members of the West African Network of clinical laboratories (RESAOLAB) created by the Mérieux Foundation and the ministries of health of participating countries.
 As part of this network, it participates annually in training, laboratory supervision, quality assurance and external quality assessment.

 In 2010, we conducted several renovation projects for training infrastructures: regional hospital laboratories in Mopti and Kayes, the National Training Institute in Health Sciences in Sikasso and Kayes, the National External Quality Assessment Unit at the National Institute of Public Health Research.
 In Kayes, this was carried out with the support of the Department of International Cooperation of the Principality of Monaco.